finsteininvest/pythonwilltrade/README.md

 # pythonwilltrade
-This is the repository for code explained in the blog https://finsteininvest.pythonanywhere.com/
+This is the repository for code used in the blog https://finsteininvest.pythonanywhere.com/